alexirpan/alexirpan.github.io/_posts/2020-02-20-puzzlehunt-tech.markdown

 The rule-of-thumb in online video games is to never, ever trust the client.
 Puzzlehunts are the same.
-In MIT Mystery Hunt 2020, teammate solved 2 or 3 interactive puzzles by inspecting the client-side Javascript, finding a list of encrypted strings, searching for the function that decrypted them, and running the decryption until we found strings that looked like the answer.
+In MIT Mystery Hunt 2020, teammate solved 2 or 3 interactive puzzles by inspecting the client-side JavaScript, finding a list of encrypted strings, searching for the function that decrypted them, and running the decryption until we found strings that looked like the answer.

-Assume that teams will decode any local Javascript, even if you minify and obfuscate it.
+Assume that teams will decode any local JavaScript, even if you minify and obfuscate it.
 The only guaranteed way to close these shortcuts is to move all key puzzle functionality to server-side code.